 Tara: Hmm, that’s a tough one!
 I’m very different from Adrian, but his family kind of reminds me of mine, and we’re both vegetarians!
-Adeline is much more laid-back than I am, but any time she’s feeling awkward, you can be sure I’m channeling myself (or my sister!)!
+Adeline is much more laid-back than I am, but any time she’s feeling awkward, you can be sure I’m channeling myself!
 I admire John Thomas very much as a character, so he’s maybe more aspirational.
 And with Shannon, there’s a strong front which covers a lot of fear, and I think we can all relate to that.

 Tara: I would like to say that I went to Charleston and met a handsome stranger, but alas… 😉 For the most part, no, the stories aren’t based on my own experiences, except to the extent they draw on human emotions.

 Q: What themes should readers expect from this novel?

 Tara: I think courage versus fear, coming of age, and coming to terms with our past as the future is kind of thrust upon us are a few.
 And of course, love!
 (And all of its complications…)

 Q: What makes your books good?

 Tara: Basically, I write what I want to read.
 I seek out elements that have you page-turning and try to channel that throughout the whole book.
 Now, opinions might differ, but what makes a really good book to me is one that focuses on the subtleties of human emotions, possesses lightning chemistry between characters, has the occasional spontaneity, and deals with real-life issues or at least feelings to which we can all relate.
 I deeply believe in humor, just as much as I believe in dealing with difficult topics with seriousness and empathy, since both are a reflection of real life, at least for me.